 If your protests or publication should be considered please send me an email.

-Lectures – When facades call for social change.
+Lectures – Interventions at night: Light, art and design for social change.
+Municipal museum in Lüdenscheid / Germany, 10.02.2023 – When facades call for social change.
 KTH Royal Institute of Technology in Stockholm / Sweden, 22.09.2022 – Protests at night.
 KTH Royal Institute of Technology in Stockholm / Sweden, 22.09.2021 – Urban lighting between identity and transformation. Élat Lighting Initiative in Saskatoon / Canada, 12.2.2021 – Protests at night – From candlelight vigils to guerilla projections.
 KTH Royal Institute of Technology in Stockholm / Sweden, 15.10.2020

 Architectural lighting provides optimum visibility for tasks but illuminations convey meanings as well.
 Though many studies analyze technical dimensions of lighting, research on the meaning is rare.
 Therefore, this article discusses semiotics as a methodology for lighting design within the design process and critically reflects the appearance of light and architecture.
 The semiotic discourse starts with terminology and presents models of architectural signs.
 The history of architectural semiotics serves as a background for the transfer to lighting and leads to an understanding of recent debates.
 The relevance of semiotics for lighting design is shown in three aspects: Firstly, the influence on the lighting design process; secondly, how physical characteristics of light intensity, distribution, and spectrum are interpreted as signs; and, thirdly, the evaluation of different lighting design tasks like daylight, lamp and luminaire design, interior and exterior lighting, as well as media façades.
 A critique of architectural and lighting semiotics reveals the methodological limitations of the linguistic concept.
 It can be concluded that semiotics provides a useful instrument to identify the meaning, which helps to improve the quality of lighting design.
 The semiotic matrix offers a differentiated view of relationships based on the aspects of sign, object, and interpretant with relation to light characteristics, illuminated buildings, and architectural lighting in general.